 This news also comes amidst other changes within the team which include shifting former Technical Director Gerald Tyler to race engineer for the No. 88 Chevrolet.

 - RELATEDGabby Chaves to Fill in With Mustang Sampling at Watkins GlenChaves will drive in place of the team's usual veteran Joao Barbosa who injured his hand in a training incident.READ NOW

 - RELATEDIndyCar Windscreen Undergoing Impact Testing Ahead of Next Track TestAfter several successful oval track tests, the windscreen will be tested on a road course next.READ NOW

-- RELATEDMax Verstappen Might Move to IndyCar or Le Mans When He's 'Old and Slow'The Red Bull Racing driver says he has the motivation that Fernando Alonso lacks.READ NOW
+- RELATEDMax Verstappen Might Move to IndyCar or Le Mans When He's 'Old and Slow'The Red Bull Racing driver says running at the front of the pack gives him motivation to continue in F1.READ NOW